ghanizadev/comic-clan-nodejs-api/README.md

 ## First Ideas

-- Apply TDD as development behaviour;
+- Apply TDD as development behavior;
 - Use continuous integration;
-- Clean code and redability with SonarQube and ESlint;
+- Clean code and readability with SonarQube and ESlint;
 - Upload Images using AWS S3 free tier;

 ## Technologies used